Yes, you can capture a choir in a home studio!

 2:30—First technical glitch

 The headphones were cutting in and out.
-A quick piece of duct tape stabilized a loose connection (note to self…ALWAYS have duct tape handy).
+A quick piece of gaff tape stabilized a loose connection (note to self…always have gaff tape handy).

 It was immediately apparent that, barring technical difficulties, this was going to work!
 The singers had an amazing blend.
 Steve Newransky’s falsetto was up to the task and easily balanced against the two women.
 Sandra Park brought her Mariah Carey-ish style to the group while Tannis Penner’s choral/opera technique provided a rock-solid foundation for the ensemble.
 Mic levels were tinkered with, a couple of unsure notes were corrected and we decided exactly where to put the consonants.